johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-29-preload-fonts-with-docusaurus/index.md

 tags: [Docusaurus, webpack]
 image: ./title-image.png
 hide_table_of_contents: false
+description: 'Improve website performance by preloading web fonts in Docusaurus using `webpack-font-preload-plugin` or `headTags` API, as described in this tutorial.'
 ---

 When we're using custom fonts in our websites, it's good practice to preload the fonts to minimise the [flash of unstyled text](https://css-tricks.com/fout-foit-foft/).
 This post shows how to achieve this with Docusaurus.